 Hood Canal reflects our desire to simplify: it has a glowing linen weft that catches the light, and the weave makes a different pattern from front to back, so the fabric can be used to feature either side.
 A supple, lightweight fabric, it's perfect for myriad uses such as window treatments and bedding.
 Makes lovely clothes, napkins, tea towels, etc. Washes beautifully.
-Hood Canals abrasion test result of 12,000 indicates Hood Canal is not durable enough for a frequently used sofa; but fine for that chair that gets used once a week when Uncle Bob comes over.

 The organic fibers were spun, woven and dyed in compliance with The Global Organic Textile Standards (GOTS), which means that no chemicals of concern were used in any step of the production process which might harm you, so you can use this fabric knowing that it is safe for you and your family.

 The Fabric Name

 Hood Canal is a naturally occurring fjord which forms the western lobe of Puget Sound, Washington State.
 In 2006 researchers discovered that Hood Canal contained a large dead zone caused by low oxygen levels.
 This dead zone — where nothing alive is found in an area that is usually teaming with all sizes and types of lifeforms — has had devastating effects on the area's biodiversity.
 It's generally accepted that the impacts of low oxygen are linked to growing urbanization along the coast.
 The Hood Canal Dissolved Oxygen Program (HCDOP), a partnership of 38 organizations, and which we support, combats the problem.